jsor/lity/README.md

 It works with [jQuery](http://jquery.com) and [Zepto](http://zeptojs.com).

-If you need to be compatible compatible with IE8, use the [es5-shim](https://github.com/es-shims/es5-shim).
+If you need to be compatible with IE8, use the [es5-shim](https://github.com/es-shims/es5-shim).

 Installation